Hedwig of Brandenburg, Duchess of Brunswick-Wolfenbüttel: Life

+There was also the fact that his father had remarried to Sophia Jagiellon, and with the possibility of his father having another son to replace him, Julius, fearing for his life, quickly left his father's court.

 After Julius had reconciled with his father, who had agreed only reluctantly to the marriage of his son with a Protestant princess, the couple received the castles of Hessen and Schladen as residences.
-As Julius's elder brothers had been killed in the 1553 Battle of Sievershausen, Duke Henry V was alleged to have appeared at Hessen Castle and let himself into the room of his daughter-in-law, took her newborn son Henry Julius from the cradle and exclaimed: You'll now have to be my beloved son!
+Duke Henry V was alleged to have appeared at Hessen Castle and let himself into the room of his daughter-in-law, took her newborn son Henry Julius from the cradle and exclaimed: You'll now have to be my beloved son!

-In 1568 Julius succeeded his father as ruling Prince of Brunswick-Wolfenbüttel.
+In 1568, Julius succeeded his father as ruling Prince of Brunswick-Wolfenbüttel.
 He turned out to be a capable ruler; nevertheless, he later came under the fraudulent influence of the alchemists Philipp Sömmering and Anne Marie Schombach (nicknamed Schlüter-Liese), whom he received at the Wolfenbüttel court in 1571, and gradually estranged from his wife.

-Hedwig was described as a pious and humble, with preference for domestic activities.
+Hedwig was described as pious and humble, with preference for domestic activities.
 In 1598, the theologician Stephan Prätorius dedicated his book Der Witwen Trost ("The Widow's Consolation") to Hedwig.

 Issue

-From her marriage to Julius, Hedwig had following children:
+From her marriage to Julius, Hedwig had the following children: